How Clive Sinclair pioneered the world's first Smart car and other inventions out of his A.I. Meta Lab

 Launch of the production Sinclair ZETA I (Zero Emission Transport Accessory) eBike conversion kit by Sir Clive Sinclair

-The Sinclair ZETA (Zero Emission Transport Accessory) of 1994 was a one piece construction eBike conversion kit (with integrated motor and battery) marketed via mail order for £144.95 and simply bolted to the back of a conventional bike much like similar products of today yet decades earlier.
+The Sinclair ZETA (Zero Emission Transport Accessory) of 1994 was a one piece construction eBike conversion kit (with integrated friction drive motor and battery) marketed via mail order for £144.95 and simply bolted to the back of a conventional bike much like similar products of today yet decades earlier.
 It sold well (15k units) via mail order which was decent for a new product category.
-Not sitting still, Clive continued his aggressive R & D programme and introduced upgraded, smaller and lighter versions - the Zeta II of 1997 and Zeta III in 2000.
+Not sitting still, Clive continued his aggressive R & D programme and introduced upgraded, smaller and lighter versions - the Zeta II of 1997 & Zeta III in 2000.

 2006